 La Concordance des Temps

-This lesson will show intermediate to advanced learners of French how to reply to the following situations and retell a dialogue.
+This lesson will show intermediate to advanced learners of French how to relay information and retell a dialogue using French tenses that match.
+You can download a PDF of this lesson in my private French Grammar Library.

 Observe the following chart, and when you want to relay or retell information that has been said, pay close attention to the verb tense that is used in the direct conversation (left column).
 When you relay the information, use the tense indicated in the right column.
 Examples follow.